-Ash Pond 4 is a 68 foot high, earthen embankment, with a 41 acre pool area.
+Ash Pond 4 has a 68-foot high earthen embankment, with an original pond area of 41 acres.
 A freeboard of approximately 10 feet was noted during AMEC's site visit (photo 4-10).
 The dikes appeared to be maintained and mowed.
 The dam was designed with an internal drainage system and the outlets were observed to be working; sediment free water was noted to flow out of several of the drains.
-A total of 19 lateral drains are located along the embankment of Ash Pond 4.
+A total of 19 lateral drains are located along the embankment of Ash

+Pond 4.
 During the site inspection Drain 15 was noted to be flowing (photo 4-2), which according to on-site personnel, is typical.
 Additionally, two weirs (east and west weir) are located at the downstream toe of the north end of the embankment (photo 4-3).